-What are Enhanced Transfer Values?
+What are Enhanced Transfer Values in Ireland?

 Your employer pays into your pension plan and is responsible for ensuring that there is enough money in your pension pot when you retire.

 Therefore, if you have worked for a company that offered you this type of pension, and left that job, you are now considered a “Deferred member” of that pension scheme.

-Indeed, an Enhanced Transfer Value consists of withdrawing cash from your current pension and transferring it to another pension arrangement.
+Indeed, an Enhanced Transfer Value Pension consists of withdrawing cash from your current pension and transferring it to another pension arrangement.

 In addition, it’s important to know that the amount of money offered might be very large for a short period of time.
 However, you won’t be able to take the money as cash.

 The pros and cons of Enhanced Transfer Values

 Especially, since your employer generally won’t give you a long period of time to decide.
 Therefore, you will have to make a decision quickly.

 Why is my old employer offering this?

-Ruth is 52 and used to work for a company with a Defined Benefit Pension Scheme.
+Ruth is 52 and used to work for a company with a Defined Benefit Pension Transfer value Scheme.
 Plus, she was contacted about an Enhanced Transfer Value, to move her fund.